Coffee: Benefits & how to make a healthy cup

 Health benefits of drinking coffee

-• Depression – Participants who drink 4 to 5 cups a day had a 24% lower risk of depression, compared to less than 1 cup.
+• Depression – Having 4 to 5 cups a day is tied to a 24% lower risk of depression than drinking less than 1 cup.

-• Heart disease and stroke – Drinking 1 to 3 cups per day was tied to 19% reduced mortality from cardiovascular disease and 30% mortality from stroke.
+• Heart disease and stroke – 1 to 3 cups a day is associated with a 19% lower risk of heart-related deaths and 30% fewer deaths from stroke.

-• Polyphenols, especially chlorogenic acid — of which coffee is one of our main sources.
+• Polyphenols, especially chlorogenic acid — of which coffee is one of our top sources.

 • Cafestol and kahweol